 What does it take to be a firefighter?

-Most of our members at Example Fire Company #1 have entered the company with no previous fire or EMS experience.
-Example Fire Company #1 firefighters pride themselves on a strong foundation of training that begins on the first day.
+Most of our members at Botsford Fire Rescue have entered the company with no previous fire or EMS experience.
+Botsford Fire Rescue firefighters pride themselves on a strong foundation of training that begins on the first day.
 While formal training to ride is eventually required, new members are able to ride in a limited capacity after receiving basic in-house training.

-Perhaps the most important aspect of our training comes from our weekly crew nights which are held every Thursday night from 7-9pm.
-Officers conduct drills to sharpen everyone’s skills or to try out a new procedure.
+Perhaps the most important aspect of our training comes from our weekly training nights which are held every other Tuesday from 7-9pm.
+Officers and outside trainers conduct drills to sharpen everyone’s skills or to try out a new procedure.
+Work Detail nights are every Monday at 6:00PM and the first Monday of each month is our monthly department meeting starting at 7:00PM.